Coronavirus Information and Hospital Visitation

 Know before you go!
 GRMC visitation policy will be reviewed Daily.

-Currently visitation is GREEN, two adult visitors per patient, during designated visiting hours between Noon and 9pm (visit for a full description: https://www.grmc-wvumedicine.org/COVID-19).
+Currently visitation is GREEN, two adult visitors per patient, during designated visiting hours between 8am and 9pm; one adult visitor in the Emergency Room, no visitors for COVID-19 patients.
+For a full description of the current visitation policy visit: https://www.grmc-wvumedicine.org/COVID-19).
 If the COVID-19 case number goes up the hospital may switch to RED, meaning no visitors with the exception of pediatric patients, OB patients, and end of life situations.